programmerraja/MyBlog/content/notes/2024/Databases.md

 ## Redis

+**Redis is based on Master-Slave Architecture,**

+Redis server can be run in two modes:
+- Master Mode (Redis Master)
+- Slave Mode (Redis Slave or Redis Replica)

+We can configure which mode to write and read from.
+It is recommend to serves writes through Redis Master and reads through Redis Slaves.

+Redis Master does replicate writes to one or more Redis Slaves.
+The master-slave replication is done asynchronously.

+Redis is **AP** ( Availability and Partition Tolerance.) system.

+What happens when Redis Master receives write request from Client:

+- It does acknowledge to Client.
+- Redis Master replicates the write request to 1 or more slaves.
+(Depends on Replication factor).

+Here you can see, Redis Master does not wait for replication to be completed on slaves and does acknowledgment to client immediately.

+Now lets us assume, Redis Master acknowledged to client and then got crashed.
+Now one of the Redis Slave (that did not receive the write) will get promoted to Redis Master, loosing the write forever.

+In Redis, the automatic promotion of a slave (now called a _replica_) to master upon the master's failure does **not** happen automatically by default.
+However, you can achieve automatic failover using **Redis Sentinel**, which is designed to monitor your Redis servers and handle automatic promotion when the master fails.

 ## StarRocks
 [StarRocks](https://www.starrocks.io/) is an open-source, OLAP (_analytics-focused_) database that’s designed for running low-latency queries on data in real-time

 ## Influx DB

 InfluxDB is an open-source time-series database designed to handle high write and query loads for time-stamped data it uses column oriented